-We take account of the latest advice and guidance provided to help address specific vulnerabilities, risks and forms of exploitation e.g. Domestic Abuse, CSE, Child on Child Abuse, Radicalisation and Extremism, Honourbased abuse, Modern Slavery, County Lines, Female Genital Mutilation, Forced Marriage, Breast Ironing and upskirting.
+We take account of the latest advice and guidance provided to help address specific vulnerabilities, risks and forms of exploitation e.g. Domestic Abuse, CSE, Child on Child Abuse, Radicalisation and Extremism, Honourbased abuse, Modern Slavery, County Lines, Female Genital Mutilation, Forced Marriage, Breast Ironing, undressing and upskirting.
+All children know that there are adults in our schools whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with respect.